Drowning is the leading cause of accidental death for children between the ages of 1 and 4, and drowning is preventable.

 We can’t control every situation our children will ever be in, but teaching them to swim is one of the best things we can do to keep them safe.
 If you have the time and budget, I highly recommend looking into the ISR Self Rescue Technique.
-And if you are looking for a survival swim program in the Cypress, TX area, I encourage you to reach out to Roxanne.
+And if you are looking for ISR in Cypress, TX area, I encourage you to reach out to Roxanne.

 You can connect with Infant Swim Cypress through their website contact form or by emailing Roxanne directly at email@example.com.

 Disclosure – I have received either discounted or complimentary classes during my time working with Infant Swim Cypress in exchange for sharing our experience here on the blog.
 As always, all opinions are always 100% my own.